 If we take Huang Long Shan as an example: Only 3-5% of the mountain is made up of Zisha ore; within that zisha ore, 80% is zini or purple clay, 12% is duanni, and only 8% is hongni.
 Zhuni makes up only a small amount of that hongni.
 It is still available and it is still being mined, but it is a very small proportion of the total amount of zisha ore being mined.

-Within that tiny amount of zhuni there is an even smaller percentage that is “Da Hong Pao” zhuni, an extremely sought-after and extremely rare clay.
-It is estimated that around one in a million “Da Hong Pao” teapots being sold in the market are authentic.
+Within that small amount of zhuni there is an even smaller percentage that is “Da Hong Pao” zhuni, a very rare zhuni with a deeper red hue.

 How to avoid fakes?